Estebang2001/java-project-course/currency-converter/readme.md

 This project is a desktop Java application that allows users to convert U.S. dollars into various other currencies.
 It uses the ExchangeRate-API to obtain up-to-date exchange rates.

-> ⚙️ **This project is part of a course project from Alura, focused on back-end development with Java.**

 ## Project Structure

 The project is organized into the following packages and classes: